FemurBreaker/fcc-pokedex/README.md

-# freeCodeCamp Pokemon Search App (Pokédex) EXAMPLE Template
+# freeCodeCamp Pokemon Search App (Pokédex) EXAMPLE

 ## A fully functional and responsive pokédex for freeCodeCamp's JS Course using PokéAPI written in basic HTML, CSS, and JS!